 Play Ping-Pong at Bounce

 Bounce opened in Shoreditch in 2015 and has since then offered a distinctive and active way for patrons to socialise with each other.
 It is basically a bar filled with ping pong tables that doubles up as a restaurant and offers endless brunch on Sundays.
-Whether or not a drinker, Bounce has every need of yours taken care of.
-Bounce is also a trendy restaurants in Shoreditch.

 Best Clubs in Shoreditch